hhjalmars/academic-kickstart/content/authors/Mats Tallfors/index.md

 # Username (this should match the folder name)
 authors:
-- Miguel Galrinho
+- Mats Tallfors

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Tec.
+role: Resarcher at RISE SICS.
+Tec.
 Lic.
 2005 (main advisor)

 # Organizations/Affiliations
 organizations: